Canon 650D vs Canon R

 It is notable that the Canon R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 650D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.